Updated June 16, 2021

 - Wear clothing without media company branding and remove media logos from equipment/vehicles if necessary.
 Have appropriate clothing and footwear.

 - Secure access to the community.
 Turning up without an invitation or someone vouching for you can cause problems.
 Hire or get the approval of a local fixer, community leader or person of repute in the community who can help coordinate your activities.
 Identify a local power broker who can help in case of emergency.

-- At all times, be respectful to the individuals and their beliefs/concerns.
+- Be respectful to the individuals and their beliefs/concerns at all times.

 - Avoid working at night: the risk increases dramatically.

 - If there is endemic abuse of alcohol or drugs in the community, the unpredictability factor increases.